 - 1 tea bag ginger or cinnamon tea

 - 1 clementine or orange

-- Heat a pan with a drizzle of coconut oil and add the drained cranberries.
+- Heat a pan and add the cranberries with its water.

-- If using the clementine, add the freshly squeezed juice and cinnamon, sticks, and cloves.
+- Season.
+If using the clementine, add the freshly squeezed juice and cinnamon sticks, and cloves.
 Cook, stirring regularly for around 5 minutes.

-- Once the cranberries start to wilt, add the nutmeg and simmer further.
+- Add the ginger.
+Once the cranberries start to wilt, add the nutmeg and simmer further.
 You can add water if the cranberries are drying too much.

-- Next, add the maple syrup and taste.
+- Add sweetener.
+Next, add the maple syrup and taste.
 Cranberries are sour, and you want to get the sweet just right.
 You may want to add more syrup.

-- Continue to simmer; at this stage, it should look more like a cranberry jam.
+- Simmer.
+Continue to simmer; at this stage, it should look more like a cranberry jam.

 - Remove the cinnamon sticks and the cloves.

 - Store.
 You can add to a jar, cool down, and store it in the fridge for later, or serve immediately.